tonyx/Sharpino/README.md

 - Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples)
 - Adapt the examples to the new version of the library (2.0.0)
 - Write more examples (porting examples from Equinox would be fine)
+- Write a full proper implementation of a Saga based transaction mechanism involving commands related to "any" type of aggregates

 ## Comparison with other event-sourcing libraries
 - [Equinox](https://github.com/jet/equinox)